 Wit vs. United Behavioral Health (UBH) is a landmark case, potentially setting a precedent for how care will be covered for Americans seeking treatment for mental health and addiction.

-In a robust and comprehensive 100-plus-page decision in 2019, the United States District Court of Northern California found that UBH was wrong to deviate from the widely accepted clinical standards of care for mental health and addiction.
+In a robust and comprehensive 100-plus-page decision in 2019, the United States District Court of Northern California found that UBH adopted and implemented medical necessity guidelines that deviated from generally accepted clinical standards of care for mental health and addiction.
 For the remedy, the Judge ordered UBH to reprocess upwards of 67,000 coverage claims for 50,000 patients (half of whom were children) in line with these accepted clinical standards of care.
-However, in March 2022, a three-judge panel of the U.S. Ninth Circuit Court of Appeals reversed the District Court’s order with a seven-page ruling, arguing that it is “not unreasonable” for insurers to determine coverage inconsistently with generally accepted standards of care.
+However, in March 2022, a three-judge panel of the U.S. Ninth Circuit Court of Appeals reversed the District Court’s order with a seven-page ruling, holding that insurers need not evaluate coverage consistently with generally accepted standards of care.
 In January 2023, the same three-judge panel issued a corrected ruling that replaced the March 2022 ruling.
-This new ruling held that – even though UBH violated both its fiduciary duty by creating medical necessity criteria that put its self-interest ahead of plan members’ and the laws of four states – more than 50,000 individuals denied mental health or addiction coverage have no right to reprocessing of their claims.
+This new ruling held that – even though UBH violated both its fiduciary duty by creating medical necessity criteria that put its self-interest ahead of plan members’ and the laws of four states – the 67,000 claims would not be reprocessed.

 Case Developments